lxwalko/2025_Summer_GAP/DOC.md

 - Note: Outputs assume indexing starts at 0, as this code was made as a helper function for use outside of GAP.
 GAP begins indexing at 1.

-`IsIndependent( states )`:
-- Input: `states` is a matrix, assumed to be made of either state vectors from NCC diagrams, or flattened density matrices from NCP diagrams.
-- Output: Either `true` or `false`, depending on if the rows of `states` are linearly independent.

 `Swap( lst, index1, index2 )`:
 - Input: `lst` is a list. `index1` is the index of the first element. `index2` is the index of the second element.
 - Output: Swaps the elements at `index1` and `index2` in place.
 Returns nothing.